rs/rest-layer/README.md

 REST Layer doesn't handle storage of resources directly.
 A [mem.MemoryHandler](https://godoc.org/github.com/rs/rest-layer-mem#MemoryHandler) is provided as an example but should be used for testing only.

 A resource storage handler is easy to write though.
-Some handlers for popular databases are available (soon), but you may want to write your own to put an API in front of anything you want.
+Some handlers for [popular databases are available](#storage-handlers), but you may want to write your own to put an API in front of anything you want.
 It is very easy to write a data storage handler, you just need to implement the [resource.Storer](https://godoc.org/github.com/rs/rest-layer/resource#Storer) interface:

 ```go
 type Storer interface {